Skip to content

 2:30 - 3:45 PM: Plenary Panel

-Moderated by Sean Fenton, with Ezra Reaves, Star Finch, Katja Rivera, Claudio Silva, and Tanya Telson
+Moderated by Sean Fenton, with Ezra Reaves, Michael Gene Sullivan, Katja Rivera, Claudio Silva, and Tanya Telson

 Sean Fenton